 Gigabit - Killer Apps

-The promise of Gigabit Internet is 1 gigabit (Gb) synchronous Internet service to the home.
-Video files, Big Data files, and other large applications will load much faster than on today's infrastructure.
+The promise of Gigabit Internet is 1 gigabit (Gb) synchronous Internet service to the home: low latency, faster response time, improved quality.

-See the 2014 Pew Research results from 1400+ industry experts: Killer Apps in the Gigabit Age
+See the 2014 Pew Research results on killer apps from 1400+ industry experts: Killer Apps in the Gigabit Age

 High-impact entrepreneurs create the most jobs.
 When Gigabit Fiber was deployed in Kansas City there was an immediate increase in entrepreneurial activity including: Kansas City Startup Village, Home for Hackers, and a Sprint Accelerator powered by Techstars.
 Brad Feld even purchased a FiberHouse!